karunakarhv/MyPractice/Hashnode/Python/Topics.md

-# Topics Covered in the blog
+# Topics Posted in the blog
 1. Exploring the Power of Python's Requests Library for Web Interaction
 2. Logging in Python: Mastering Effective Debugging and Monitoring
 3. Datetime in Python: Managing Time and Dates